What You Need to Know About Contractual Liability Insurance

 - Indemnitor: The person who holds the other party harmless in a contract.

-Contractual liability insurance will indemnify the policyholder in the event of third-party liabilities or injuries.
+The policy will indemnify the policyholder in the event of third-party liabilities or injuries.
 These liabilities could be a failure to meet demands, breach of contract, or fraud.
 Usually, this insurance policy is included automatically in the general liability insurance policy, but only up to a certain limit.
-We recommend getting a separate,specially-tailored contractual liability insurance policy.
+We recommend getting a separate,specially-tailored policy.

 According to ABC News, Michael Cohen, former general counsel at the Trump Organization, held former US President Donald Trump liable for over $4 million for breaching contracts.